 Finland's changing climate

 Finland's climate is characterised by major variation from year to year.
 Extensive water bodies and topographic features are among the factors influencing the climate in different regions.
-Finland's mean temperature has risen by less than one degree in the past hundred years.
+Finland's annual mean temperature has risen over 2 °C since the middle of the 19th century.
 On the basis of climate models, the mean temperature is estimated to continue rising and precipitation will increase particularly in winter, torrential rain will become more intense and the snow cover in southern Finland more capricious.

 Information on Finland's changing climate

-Finland's climate has warmed by less than a degree in one hundred years.
+Finland's climate has become 2.3 degrees warmer since 1850.
 Springtime has warmed up the most.

 In future, winter temperatures will rise most in Finland.
 Summers will become hotter, too.